C-Mierez/pulse-ai/README.md

 - [x] Fix lack of global padding on small screens
 - [x] Add localization
 - [ ] Add more data to mobile nav menu, like a footer
-- [ ] Fill the Features page with something
+- [x] Fill the Features page with something
 - [x] Add Lenis scroll ♥
 - [ ] Add a Back to Top prompt at the bottom of the page
 - [x] Add socials to CMS and place them on footer
 - [ ] Style scrollbar
-- [ ] Fix menu overflow on mobile
+- [x] Fix menu overflow on mobile
+- [ ] Add loader underneath nav

 ### TODO Animations
 - [ ] Website loader